Faculty & Staff

 Rutgers University String Ensemble

-Rutgers Community Arts Private Lesson Instructor, Cello
+Rutgers Community Arts Private Lesson Instructor, Cello, Strings

 Jonathan Spitz has been principal cello of the New Jersey Symphony Orchestra since 1991, and tours internationally as a member of the Orpheus Chamber Orchestra, where he also serves as co-artistic director.
-He he also performs as the principal cellist of the American Ballet Theater Orchestra and the American Symphony Orchestra at the Bard Music Festival.
+He also performs as the principal cellist of the American Ballet Theater Orchestra and the American Symphony Orchestra at the Bard Music Festival.

 Spitz has appeared as a soloist with the New Jersey Symphony Orchestra on numerous occasions, including performances of the cello concertos of Schumann, Dvorák and Haydn, Tchaikovsky's Rococo Variations, as well as Brahms’ Double Concerto with NJSO Concertmaster Eric Wyrick.
 He has also performed frequently as a soloist with Orpheus, the Riverside Sinfonia, and Northeastern Pennsylvania Philharmonic.